WFP urgently needs your support to continue its lifesaving operations across the region.

-Algeria has been hosting refugees from Western Sahara since 1975.
-These refugees are located in camps in the harsh, isolated desert environment of western Algeria, where opportunities for self-reliance are limited, forcing them to depend on humanitarian assistance for their survival.
+Algeria has been hosting refugees from Western Sahara since 1975, making it one of the longest-running refugee crises in the world.
+Sahrawi refugees live in camps in the harsh, isolated desert environment of western Algeria, where opportunities for self-reliance are limited, forcing them to depend on humanitarian assistance for their survival.
+88 percent of Sahrawi refugees are either food insecure or at risk of food insecurity.

 Despite continued negotiations, there is little sign of a durable solution to the political stalemate and encampment remains the only feasible option for the Sahrawi refugees in the foreseeable future.
 The political status quo is fueling anxiety and disillusionment, especially among the young population, which could lead to increased insecurity and tensions in the sub-region.